hillmark/next-auth-django/README.md

-# NextAuth.js Django provider example
+# NextAuth.js Django Provider Example

-The motivation for this project stems from the lack of a complete example of using NextAuth.js with a Django backend using Django Rest Framework and JWT.
+Example of using NextAuth.js with a Django (DRF & JWT) backend.

 This repository contains: